nilsboy/bin/README.md

 * [grep-or](./grep-or): or-grep list matching lines
 * [grep-or-with-header](./grep-or-with-header): or-grep and print paragraph headers
 * [grep.and](./grep.and): Search for lines matching one or more perl regex patterns
+* [grep.with.context](./grep.with.context): Grep for a regex and display matches with context
 * [groups-reload-memberships](./groups-reload-memberships): Start new shell to "reload" changes to the list of groups the user belongs to
 * [hd-set-spin-timeout](./hd-set-spin-timeout): Activate spindown and set spindown timeout on (buggy - i.e. Seagate) hard drives that don't do it themselfes
 * [head-warn](./head-warn): Limit input lines and warn if more lines are left
 * [html-strip](./html-strip): Strip HTML of tags and entities
 * [http-echo-server](./http-echo-server): Test HTTP server that response with the request
 * [internalip](./internalip): get internal IP address
-* [iptables-port-redirect](./iptables-port-redirect): Forward an incoming port to a different port
 * [java-decompile-jar](./java-decompile-jar): Recursively decompile a jar including contained jars
 * [java-install-oracle-java-v8](./java-install-oracle-java-v8): Install oracle java 8
 * [js-format-using-prettydiff](./js-format-using-prettydiff): Javascript formatter using "npm install prettydiff"